Brautigan > The Return of the Rivers

 in their hair.

 like a pan

 and with each drop

 Reviews for Richard Brautigan's poem The Return of the Rivers are detailed below.
 See also reviews of Brautigan's collected works, and General Reviews for commentary about Brautigan's work and his place in American literature.

 Bokinsky, Caroline J. "Richard Brautigan."
 Dictionary of Literary Biography.
 Vol. 5: American Poets Since World War II.
-Ed.
-Donald J. Greiner.
+Edited by Donald J. Greiner.
 Gale Research Company, 1980, pp. 96-99.

 Critical comments on The Return of the Rivers, The Galilee Hitch-Hiker, Lay the Marble Tea, The Octopus Frontier, All Watched Over by Machines of Loving Grace, The Pill versus The Springhill Mine Disaster, Rommel Drives on Deep into Egypt, Loading Mercury with a Pitchfork, and June 30th, June 30th.
 Also provides some biographical and bibliographical information.
 Says The Return of the Rivers "is an observation of the external world as a surreal, romanticized setting in which the cycle of life is exemplified in the river, sea, rain, and ocean."
 READ this review.

 This work has been translated into 1 different languages in at least 1 editions.

 For details on an edition, click on a link below.